 On the north side of High Street there is also a series of service courts that are effectively private but used by members of public as shortcuts from various car parking areas onto High Street.
 Routes to and through the Artizan Centre are confusing (more so than when originally designed).
-Notwithstanding, there are stair towers and raised drying greens behind the High Street properties that are of interest architecturally, but currently of negative impact on the character of the area due to poor maintenance and control.
+Notwithstanding, there are During its heyday as a shopping destination and visitor attraction, Dumbarton stair towers and raised drying greens behind the High Street properties that are of interest architecturally, but currently of negative impact on the character of the area due to poor maintenance and control.